This is the multi-page printable view of this section. Click here to print.

 Path rsync

-The snapshot and syncremote feature requires the latest version of rsync.
-If an updated or new version of rsync is not installed by Homebrew, set the path to rsync.
+The snapshot and syncremote features require the latest rsync.
+If an updated or new rsync is not installed by Homebrew, set the path manually.

 • If Rsync v3.x is enabled, set the optional path if not installed by Homebrew.

-• Any version of rsync will work, but only default versions in macOS and the latest release of rsync have been tested and verified.
+• Any version of rsync will work, but only the default macOS versions and the latest rsync release have been tested

-• the test and verification process ensures the accurate parsing of the output generated by rsync
+• testing and verification ensure accurate parsing of rsync output

 Path for restore